sleepylessons/NetherAnarchy/README.md

 # NetherAnarchy Issue Tracker
 Here, you can view any open or past issues with the NetherAnarchy Minecraft server.
+You can find information about Mob Limits in our Wiki: https://github.com/sleepylessons/NetherAnarchy/wiki

 ## How to submit a Bug report
 - Go to the Issues tab